 Usually, once an NRI or a Non-Resident Indian returns back to India after staying out of India for a specified period, the individual would have the status of being an RNOR or Resident but Not Ordinarily Resident.
 This individual should have ideally spent less than 729 days in the last seven years in order to obtain the RNOR status upon arriving back in India.

 This status of RNOR is usually for a period of two years if all the conditions are fulfilled satisfactorily.
 These two years are used as the transitional stage prior to obtaining the Resident status again.
 In very exceptional cases, when the NRI returns back to India after five years and within those five years, the individual has not visited India even once, the RNOR status can be extended for another year.
 But the RNOR status can in no way be extended beyond three years.

 How to Calculate NRI Status

-he NRI status, if any individual can be calculated easily on the basis of fulfillment of the above, said criteria as mentioned by the Government of India.
-However, for the benefit of the NRI’s who wish to calculate his/her NRI status and would like to avail the benefits extended to NRI’s, there are various websites which help them in calculating the NRI status, though the calculation is pretty simple and would be done based on the individuals answers to some basic questions such as how many days the individual has stayed abroad.
+The NRI status of any individual can be calculated easily on the basis of fulfillment of the above, said criteria as mentioned by the Government of India.
+However, for the benefit of the NRI’s who wish to calculate his/her NRI status and would like to avail the benefits extended to NRI’s, there are various websites which help them in calculating the NRI status, though the calculation of NRI status is pretty simple and would be done based on the individuals answers to some basic questions such as how many days the individual has stayed abroad.